Gustavo-de-Lima-G-000-Akiko-Yuuuki/ArtPixel/README.md

 # 💔 ArtPixel

-Simple, I created it based on a GitHub post on LinkedIn, thinking that perhaps GitHub and/or its associates and partners had a job or a need for me.
-I created it on October 1, 2025, the day I quit my job.
+Simple, I created it based on a GitHub post on LinkedIn, thinking I might find it a job and/or demand.
+I created it on October 1, 2025, the day I resigned from my job.

 ---
 This project implements a retro CRT-style interface with animated pixel art.
 The animation is rendered on a canvas using frames described in JSON, allowing you to create custom pixel art-style animations.